albertogasparin/react-magnetic-di/README.md

   ],
 ```

-## Eslint plugin and rules
+## ESLint plugin and rules

-In order to enforce better practices, this package exports some eslint rules:
+In order to enforce better practices, this package exports some ESLint rules:

 | rule                | description                                                                              | options                  |
 | ------------------- | ---------------------------------------------------------------------------------------- | ------------------------ |